bcgov/PSCIS_datafixes/README.md

 - use issues in this repo for quickly logging a PSCIS data error (and proposed fix)
 - generate code to apply fixes

-Note that fixe scripts need to reflect the operational `PSCIS` database and must be tested against a copy of this db for validity.
+Note that fixe scripts need to reflect the operational `PSCIS` database and must be tested against a copy of this db (internal to @bcgov) for validity.